 Fill out the “change of address” form at the U.S. Postal Service, so the post office will know to forward your mail and inform the senders of your new address.
 Update any magazine subscriptions and financial services, such as credit card or insurance statements, to make sure you continue to receive important mail.

 16. Get a Better Deal on Insurance

 Before you move, find out if you are still covered by your current insurance policies, both auto and home.
-“This is a good time to shop around, as your new zip code could offer new savings, says Lauren Hartung of Metromile.
+Changing zip codes could effect your rates and present a good time to shop around.

 17. Visit the DMV

-If you’ve changed states, you’ll need to register your car, but even if you’ve just moved a city over, you’ll still need to get a new driver’s license and register to vote, Hartung notes.
+If you’ve changed states, you’ll need to register your car, but even if you’ve just moved a city over, you’ll still need to get a new driver’s license and register to vote.
 If you are lucky, you live somewhere that you can request a new ID online.

 18. Transition Your Other Services